-Prior to the day before Passover, students must thoroughly inspect any spaces in their control-including common spaces-where chametz may have been brought during the year.
+Before Erev Pesach, students must thoroughly inspect any spaces in their control-including common spaces-where chametz may have been brought during the year.
 Any chametz found must be removed or destroyed.
-This can be accomplished by giving it to a friend who is not Jewish, donating it to a food drive, or selling it in a formal manner (see below).
+You can accomplish this by gifting it to a non-Jewish friend, donating it to a food drive, or selling it formally (see below).